Anxiety and Stress Therapy for Professionals

-At Acadia Psychotherapy in McKinney, Texas, we specialize in supporting individuals just like you who are struggling with anxiety.
-We’ve been there, we understand, and we know how to help.
+At Acadia Psychotherapy & Associates, we specialize in working with high-functioning professionals who experience anxiety, burnout, emotional exhaustion, and nervous system overload.
+Our approach supports you in slowing down, reconnecting with yourself, and finding sustainable balance without losing your drive or ambition.
 When you start therapy with me or someone on my team, you’ll learn skills to regulate your nervous system, uncover the root causes of your anxiety symptoms, and take meaningful steps to find relief from the overwhelming chaos and stress that anxiety brings.

 Common Anxiety Symptoms You Might Be Experiencing

-Constant Worry: About the past or the future
+Constant Worry, Constant mental alertness or racing thoughts About the past or the future

 Physical Tension: Tightness in your chest or muscles makes even simple movements feel uncomfortable and exhausting.